 - 2 = Very true or often true

-Step 4: The psychologist will score and determine what to do.
+Step 4: The psychologist will score according to scales

 The scoring will not be done on the checklist itself.
 Once the parent/guardian submits a fully-accomplished checklist, the psychologist will interpret the answers using ASEBA's scoring materials.
 The results will come in the form of scale measurements.